 Here's a quick primer: mobanimation (obviously a portmanteau of "mobile" & "animation") is a division of production company Radix that focuses on getting anime on cell phones.
 Radix Mobanimation, as it's fully called, is probably most well known for being one of the companies involved in the aborted anime TV series Appleseed: Genesis back in 2008, but more astute anime fans might recognize that logo up above for another reason.
-In 2004/2005 (October 27, 2004 seems to be a promo date, while January 19, 2005 was the actual debut date) the mobanimation name appeared on an anime series, made up of twelve 5-minute episodes, that is now pretty infamous for being one of the worst in recent memory: The "imaginatively-titled" Legend of DUO.
+On January 19, 2005, the mobanimation name appeared on an anime series, made up of twelve 5-minute episodes, that is now pretty infamous for being one of the worst in recent memory: The "imaginatively-titled" Legend of DUO.

 Humanity has been in decline for the past few years because of one reason: The "Disease of Death".
-People are suddenly dying at random with no indications as to when it can happen, so naturally morale has sunk.
-Luckily for humans, a vampire named Duo has revealed a secret that can save humanity: If a human drinks the blood of a vampire, which is filled with "prana/life force", he/she can not only become immune to the Disease of Death but also gain eternal life like that of the vampires.
+People are suddenly dying at random, with no indications as to when it can happen, so naturally morale has sunk.
+Luckily for humans, a vampire named Duo has revealed a secret that can save humanity.
+If humans drink the blood of a vampire, which is filled with prana, they can not only become immune to the Disease of Death, but also gain eternal life like that of the vampires.
 Unfortunately, this reveal has made humans into greedy "demons" who will go after any vampire they see, all with the intent of getting prana.
-Because of this act of "treason", Duo's clan has ordered one of their kind to kill Duo.
-The man chosen is Zieg, who Duo had turned into a vampire & also has feelings for.
+Because of this act of "treason", Duo's clan has ordered one of their kind to kill him.
+The man chosen is Zieg, who Duo had turned into a vampire years ago & also has feelings for.

 That said, there is nothing else to compliment about this anime.
-This series is simply a mess, and that's due to a few factors.
-First, the story is flying by a mile-a-minute; even when it's just characters talking there's always something being explained & there's absolutely no real moments that let the viewer reflect on what has happened.
-Pacing-wise the show does work with its 5-minute limit well, but at the same time this is a story that really has to be told at a slower pace.
+Simply put, this series is a mess, and that's due to a few factors.
+First, the story is flying by a-mile-a-minute.
+Even when it's just characters talking, there's always something being explained, & there are absolutely no real moments that let the viewer reflect on what has happened.
+Pacing-wise, the show does work with its 5-minute limit well, but at the same time this is a story that really has to be told at a slower pace.
 Scenes go by with abandon, making it impossible to feel for the characters in any way when a sad moment happens, and character development is either rushed or downright non-existent.
 Sure, the show explains how Zieg first met Duo & why Duo turned him well enough, but that's the only backstory that's actually explained well.
-Stefan's backstory is compressed into just a minute or two, Lizzie is nothing more than a "badass vampire hunter" (hell, you don't find out his name until episode 11!), & Duo's backstory gets nothing more than "He's the leader of his clan & he 'betrayed' them; also, he loves Zieg."
-Sometimes a fast-paced story works but other times a methodical pace works better, & DUO is definitely a case where the latter would have been the better choice, though, as I'll get to later, there probably wasn't any choice that could be made in the first place.
+Stefan's backstory is compressed into just a minute or two, Lizzie is nothing more than a "badass vampire hunter" (you don't find out his name until Episode 11!), & Duo's backstory gets nothing more than "He's the leader of his clan & he 'betrayed' them; also, he loves Zieg."
+Sometimes a fast-paced story works, but other times a methodical pace works better, & DUO is definitely a case where the latter would have been the better choice, though, as I'll get to later, there probably wasn't any choice that could be made in the first place.

-Third, & most importantly, the animation sucks.
-There is barely any animation at all in this show, with seemingly 98% of the footage being a slow pan, a side-view shot, or a profile shot.
-Granted, there is that 2% of actual animation, but it's usually nothing more than a couple of seconds when it is seen, & more often than not it's done when there's an establishing shot so that detail isn't needed.
-Now, yes, I do defend a title like Zaizen Jotaro, which also has little animation, but in a title like Zaizen Jotaro the show worked with the limitations by utilizing a variety of cut-ins & giving it an identifiable look; also, the characters had more than three faces.
+Third, & most importantly, the animation just sucks.
+In fact, there is barely any animation at all in this show, with seemingly 98% of the footage being a slow pan, a side-view shot, or a profile shot.
+Granted, there is that 2% of actual animation, but it's usually nothing more than a couple of seconds when it is seen, & more often than not it's done when there's an establishing shot, so that detail isn't needed.
+Now, yes, I do defend a title like Zaizen Jotaro, which also has little animation to it, but in a title like Zaizen Jotaro, the show worked with the limitations by utilizing a variety of cut-ins, which in turn gave it an identifiable style; also, the characters had more than three faces.
 Yes, not only is the animation nigh-non-existent, but there are literally about only three or four different drawings for each character.
 See that shot of Zieg up above the synopsis?
-Get used to that face, because Zieg will be looking like that 90% of the time, even when he's in pain; hell, Zieg actually had more faces BEFORE he became a vampire!
+Get used to that face, because Zieg will be looking like that 90% of the time, even when he's in pain; in fact, Zieg actually had more faces BEFORE he became a vampire!
 The only reason I can think of the animation being as sad as it is here is because this was likely made for cell phones, i.e. mobanimation's main focus.
-Back in 2004 cell phone technology wasn't quite at the point where it could handle full-on animation that was fluid, fast-moving, & highly detailed, so this was the safest way to go.
+Back in 2004, cell phone technology wasn't quite at the point where it could handle full-on animation that was fluid, fast-moving, & highly detailed, so this was the safest way to go.
 Still, this is a perfect case of why one shouldn't always try to do something if the technology isn't quite there yet.
 Also, why the hell would you air this on television if it's meant for cell phones?!
-On a television the detriments just become more & more obvious!
+On a television, the detriments just become more & more obvious!
 God, I feel like I'm taking crazy pills!

 |No DVD, so you get a promo image.|